Using the SORACOM Funnel Kinesis Firehose adapter to aggregate data on the cloud

 Register credentials

-Begin by registering the credential data to access AWS.
+Begin by registering the credential set to access AWS.
 Log in to the User Console .

 The screen below will appear.
-From the menu at left, select Store Authentication Data and then click Register Authentication Data.
+From the menu at left, select Credentials and then click Register credentials.

 Funnel